emlid/emlid-docs/docs/reach/common/tutorials/opus-workflow.md

 - Go to the [NOAA's OPUS site](https://www.ngs.noaa.gov/OPUS/)
 - Click on the **Choose file** button and browse for raw*.obs file you would like to process
-- Choose the NONE option in the Antenna field
+- If you work with Reach RS2, choose the `EML_REACH_RS2 NONE` in the Antenna field

-!!! note ""
-    We are currently in process of getting antenna details for OPUS and PPP services.

-- Type in the Antenna Height value.
-Consider this value as a pole height plus 134 mm
+- Type a pole height in the Antenna Height box
 - Enter your email address to get the results
 - Click on **Upload to Static** button to submit the data